NathanRomasanta/PythonFileOrganizer/README.md

 ## Overview:

-This Python script serves as an organizer tool to help users to organize their files efficientylu.
+This Python script serves as an organizer tool to help users to organize their files efficiently.

 ## Features: